Kristina01111000/WordPressTheme/README.md

 	- switch all files to php for wordpress

-	- add all the pages to the website
+	- add all the pages to the website => switch to my website, not just classes
+		- blog
+		- contact
+		- index
+		- post
+		- resources

-	- make the footer file
+		- footer file

 	- edit the css file